bionlproc/adversarial-relation-classification/README.md

 ## Acknowledgements

+If you find this useful or relevant in your research.
+Please cite the following paper:

 > Anthony Rios, Ramakanth Kavuluru, and Zhiyong Lu.
 "Generalizing Biomedical Relation Classification with Neural Adversarial Domain Adaptation".
 Bioinformatics 2018

 ```